Do We need a Group Leader?

 Tips for Successful Group Meetings

 Experience shows that groups get more out of meetings when there is a designated facilitator.
 Your group may be blessed with one or more members who already have experience facilitating group meetings or Study Circles.
 The Institute recommends rotating this responsibility so everyone has a chance to learn and grow.
 Your group is free to decide how it will structure its meetings, and how often to meet.
 The following is only a guide, based on the experience of former study group members.

 a) Consult on group learning goals.
-One of your goals may be to do a joint project.
+Becoming a protagonist in any area of the Bahá’í Plan requires study, consultation, action, and reflection.
+Group projects may include building community through the Bahá’í core activities, social action projects, and public discourse.
 When groups develop common goals, they will be more committed to completing the course.

 b) Consult on when, where, and for how long the group will meet.
 Consider rotating the meeting venue, or meeting online if schedules clash or if some members are too busy to make it to most meetings.

 Note: Course Units usually last one week, and there is a Grace Period of one month after the official end of the course so that participants can finish up their course work.
 Study groups can schedule meetings during the Grace Period, and may continue to meet after that if they wish.
 The course materials will remain available to the group, but the faculty-mentor will not typically be available after the end of the Grace Period.